pappewaio/ASEofBases/README.md

 	12. nG: counts of Gs
 	13. nT: counts of Ts

-## 6. Run regression analysis and make plots in R
+## 6. Infer allele specific expression using ASEofBases on the filtered data that was generated in the pervious steps
 For regression analysis using data generated in pervious steps

 		ASEofBases.R